davidolivefarga/advent-of-code-2022/README.md

   npm run create-files -- 1
   ```

-  _Note_: there's not a unique input to each puzzle, it depends on the user.
-Hence, in order to fetch the puzzle input you will need to authenticate yourself.
-You can do so by storing your session cookie in a `.env` variable called `AOC_SESSION_COOKIE` (that can be obtained by inspecting the network requests to the Advent of Code website).
+  _Note_: since the puzzle input depends on the user, you will need to authenticate yourself in order to fetch it.
+You can do so by storing your session cookie in a `.env` variable called `AOC_SESSION_COOKIE`, obtained by inspecting the network requests to the Advent of Code website.

 - `npm run add-stars`: adds the puzzle stars of a given day to the main README.